-User has opened Write Parameter screen
+User has opened Write Parameter screen or automatically redirected after reading all the parameters from the read parameter screen (section 6)

 It displays list of main/parent write parameters as provided by the client.

+Write parameter menus are restricted as per the user type

 Once the user taps any of the item, it will be redirected to the sub parameter screen (section 9 – This section displays the sub parameters of “General Settings”.
 Likewise, the screen will list out the sub parameter for each main parameter.
 For demo/prototype purpose, only “General Settings” sub parameters are shown)